findify/s3mock/README.md

 * copy object
 * get object
 * delete object
+* batch delete

 Not supported features (these might be implemented later):
-* authentication: s3proxy will accept any credentials without validity checking
+* authentication: s3proxy will accept any credentials without validity and signature checking
 * bucket policy, ACL, versioning
-* object ACL, batch delete
+* object ACL
+* posix-incompatible key structure with file-based provider, for example keys `/some.dir/file.txt` and `/some.dir` in the same bucket

 ## Installation